Enhanced detection limits in the SHINE F150 survey through the Regime Switching Model. Optimizing thresholds and

+Multi-epoch data enable the differentiation between false positives and genuine astrophysical sources through proper motion tests.
 Out of the ten targets that have additional epochs, two exhibit detections in more than one epoch, while the remaining eight show detections in only a single epoch despite the availability of multiple observations.

 For detections found in only one epoch among several available observations, both the expected position of the source within the field of view (FOV) and the observing conditions of the non-detection epochs were examined.
 If the expected position in other epochs laid outside the FOV or if the observing conditions were less favorable, these signals were retained for further analysis; otherwise, they were classified as false positives.
 This resulted in one detection being retained for further analysis, while 12 signals were classified as false positives.
 These false positives are primarily associated with observations exhibiting low Strehl ratios and limited field rotation.